aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-shifts/_index.md

 import com.aspose.psd.imageoptions.JpegOptions;
 ```

-Now, let's break down the process of cropping an image using Aspose.PSD for Java into a series of simple steps:
+## Step‑by‑Step Guide

-## Step 1: Load the Image
+### Step 1: Load the Image (how to crop image)

+First, load the source PSD file into a `RasterImage` instance.
+This gives you direct pixel‑level access.

 ```java
 String dataDir = "Your Document Directory";